omgimanoob/rspkl-atlas/docs/ci-cd.md

 - `npm run db:seed:admin` (if admin envs set; idempotent)

 These scripts use the `ATLAS_DB_*` vars and rely on network access to the DB.

+## Why Not `scp` Local Builds?

+- **Parity:** native dependencies (e.g., `mysql2`) link against your local OS/architecture; building on macOS and running on Linux can break.
+- **Secrets:** server builds read `.env` in-place; local artifacts risk embedding secrets or relying on stale variables.
+- **Repeatability:** the server-side workflow (`git pull` → `npm ci` → `npm run build`) is easy to audit and reproduce.
+- **Diff hygiene:** you avoid copying stray dev files (e.g., `.env.local`, caches) into production.

+If you ever must upload artifacts (e.g., emergency recovery), archive `dist/` and `client/dist/`, note the commit SHA, and rebuild natively at the first opportunity.

+## GitHub Actions Automation

+The repository includes `.github/workflows/ci.yml`, which mirrors this runbook in two jobs:

+1. **Build & Test** (runs on every push/PR to `main`):
+   - Installs root dependencies (`npm ci`).
+   - Builds the API (`npm run build`) and runs Jest tests.
+   - Installs and builds the client (`client/npm ci`, `client/npm run build`).

+2. **Deploy to Droplet** (runs only on pushes to `main`):
+   - SSHs into the production droplet.
+   - Resets `/root/atlas` to the pushed commit.
+   - Re-runs the build + migrate + `pm2 reload` sequence.
+   - Hits `https://rspkl-atlas.ghostcoders.net/api/healthz` and fails the job if the health check is not `200`.

+### Required GitHub Secrets

+Set these repository secrets before enabling the deploy step:

+- `DEPLOY_HOST` — Droplet IP or hostname (e.g., `206.189.47.158`).
+- `DEPLOY_USER` — SSH user with rights to run the deploy script (currently `root`).
+- `DEPLOY_KEY` — Private key matching the droplet’s deploy key (use the PEM contents).

+Optional: add `known_hosts` handling if strict host checking is enabled; by default the action accepts the host fingerprint on first run.

+Once secrets are present, every merge to `main` automatically rebuilds and redeploys using the same commands documented above.
+If the health check fails, the workflow exits non-zero so you can investigate before considering the deploy complete.

+> Add secrets via **GitHub → Settings → Secrets and variables → Actions → New repository secret**.
+Paste the private key (including `-----BEGIN`/`END-----`) into `DEPLOY_KEY`.

+### Automation Setup Notes (Nov 2 2025)

+1. Added `.github/workflows/ci.yml` with “Build & Test” and “Deploy to Droplet” jobs that mirror the manual runbook.
+2. Updated this document with the secret requirements and explanation of the deploy job’s health check.
+3. Refreshed `docs/AGENTS.md` so future agents know the workflow expects SSH secrets and will no-op without them.
+4. Repository secrets `DEPLOY_HOST`, `DEPLOY_USER`, and `DEPLOY_KEY` were added (private key copied from `/root/.ssh/id_ed25519`) so the deploy job can connect to the droplet.
+5. Workflow exports `VITE_BUILD_VERSION` (from `client/package.json`) and `VITE_BUILD_ID` (short Git SHA) so the frontend displays the exact release tag visible in the team switcher.

 ## GitHub Actions Example